n-ce/Awesome-Minimal-JavaScript-Frameworks/README.md

 ### Here's a curated list of awesome light weight & modern JS frameworks that can be loaded through a CDN.

 > [!NOTE]
-For small sized projects Vanilla JS is more than equipped, See this [Gist](https://gist.github.com/n-ce/20e17c5d6f24e4cd835547335016f78b)
+For small sized projects Vanilla JS is more than equipped, See this [Gist](https://gist.github.com/n-ce/20e17c5d6f24e4cd835547335016f78b)<br><br><br>
+If JavaScript Tooling is not an issue then these frameworks like Svelte, Solid, Preact, uhtml, Lit in terms of DX and Bundle Size.
+Preact being one of the few popular frameworks that can take advantage of both tooling and CDN.

 ## [HTMX](https://htmx.org/)
   - [![](https://img.shields.io/github/stars/bigskysoftware/htmx.svg?style=social&label=Star)](https://github.com/bigskysoftware/htmx)